mrkloan/ioc-container/README.md

 ### Custom instantiators

 The `RegistrationContainer` uses an `Instantiator` in order to create instances of the registered classes.
-The default implementation uses reflection to find a constructor matching the provided dependencies and calls it to create a new instance.
+The default implementation uses reflection to find a constructor matching the provided components and calls it to create a new instance.

 You can create your own `Instantiator` implementation and use it like so: